Statute in Full:

 [1997 c 271 § 19; 1985 c 90 § 1.]

 70.84.040.
-Precautions for drivers of motor vehicles approaching pedestrian who is using a white cane, dog guide, or service animal
+Precautions for drivers of motor vehicles approaching pedestrian who is using a white cane, dog guide, service animal, or wheelchair

-The driver of a vehicle approaching a totally or partially blind pedestrian who is carrying a cane predominantly white in color (with or without a red tip), a totally or partially blind or hearing impaired pedestrian using a dog guide, or an otherwise physically disabled person using a service animal shall take all necessary precautions to avoid injury to such pedestrian.
-Any driver who fails to take such precaution shall be liable in damages for any injury caused such pedestrian.
-It shall be unlawful for the operator of any vehicle to drive into or upon any crosswalk while there is on such crosswalk, such pedestrian, crossing or attempting to cross the roadway, if such pedestrian is using a white cane, using a dog guide, or using a service animal.
-The failure of any such pedestrian so to signal shall not deprive him of the right of way accorded him by other laws.
+The driver of a vehicle approaching a totally or partially blind pedestrian who is carrying a cane predominantly white in color (with or without a red tip), a totally or partially blind or hearing impaired pedestrian using a dog guide, a person with physical disabilities using a service animal, or a person with a disability using a wheelchair or a power wheelchair as defined in RCW 46.04.415 shall take all necessary precautions to avoid injury to such pedestrian or wheelchair user.
+Any driver who fails to take such precaution shall be liable in damages for any injury caused such pedestrian or wheelchair user.
+It shall be unlawful for the operator of any vehicle to drive into or upon any crosswalk while there is on such crosswalk such pedestrian or wheelchair user crossing or attempting to cross the roadway, if such pedestrian or wheelchair user is using a white cane, using a dog guide, using a service animal, or using a wheelchair or a power wheelchair as defined in RCW 46.04.415.
+The failure of any such pedestrian or wheelchair user so to signal shall not deprive him or her of the right-of-way accorded him or her by other laws.

 CREDIT(S)